Modern X-Ray Physics

 Learning and Teaching Methods

 The contents of the lecture is divided into, on the one hand, basics and advanced aspects of radiation physics and, on the other hand, the technical aspects of the generation and detection of radiation.
 In particular the cross-connections between these two areas is addressed.
 Active participation of the students in the form of questions and comments is greatly appreciated.
 The area is fostered by exercises which include calculations as well as the "virtual" construction of a beamline under cost-benefit aspects.
-In an accompanying seminar, students can choose one out of about 20 publications on the physical aspects of radiation physics and one of about 20 publications on the technical aspects of radiation physics, familiarize themselves with the topic and present it to their fellow students in two talks.

 The content of the lectures is presented as PowerPoint slides.
 Additions are written either directly into the slides or onto the blackboard.
 A pdf-version of the content without additions is available on Moodle shortly before the beginning of each lecture.